danwale/SolarUseOptimiser/README.md

 ### Growatt

 This is a new implementation of an IDataSource that pulls data from the Growatt solar data that is collected.
 Thanks to Richard Ramshaw for reverse engineering the API.
+It does rely on the you having the Current Power (AC) value populated when you login to the Growatt Portal to get the live produced current power value.

+### IoTaWatt

+This implementation hasn't been tested, it's based on a simple powershell script that Dinesh Pannu created.

 ## Data Targets